karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PluginOptionApi/deletePluginOptionById.md

-PluginOptionApi::deletePluginOptionById — Deletes the pluginOption identified by the given id.
+PluginOptionApi::deletePluginOptionById — Deletes the plugin option identified by the given id.